-- 2-3 cloves of garlic (with skin) for grinding
+- 4-5 cloves of garlic (with skin for grinding)

 Select the very tender stalks and use them to cook along with the leaves.
-Select the not so tender ones and cut into finger size pieces.
-Pressure cook them with a little water & salt for about 3-4 whistles.
+Select the not so tender ones and cut into 3" size pieces.

 Serve hot with brown (unpolished) boiled rice and fish fry (optional).